9elements/datamill/README.md

                     persistent storage       +-----------+
 ```

-Each behaviour handles its own realm of cells.
+Each behaviour handles its own set of cells.
 A cell is implemented
 by its behaviour and has an id and some persistent data.
 The cells
 of each behaviour are identified by their id.
 A behaviour's methods
 are called inside the reactor's process.